-McClusky School District does not provide route transportation to students living within the city limits and south of Highway 200.
+McClusky-Goodrich School District does not provide route transportation to students living within the McClusky city limits.

 Students attending a school event must ride in a school vehicle to and from the event.
 Students must ride home in the school vehicle provided.
 Students may ride home with a parent or have a signed note from a parent allowing them to ride with another adult.
 Verbal confirmation (with the coach or assigned activity driver) allowing your child to ride with another adult is acceptable.